ricardorhv/to-do-app/README.md

 ## 🧪 Technologies

-This project was developed using de following technologies:
+This project was developed using the following technologies:

 - [React Native](https://reactnative.dev/)
 - [Typescript](https://www.typescriptlang.org/)